 Q: My first-second-third grader doesn’t seem to be reading as well as I would expect.
 The school tells me it’s not time to evaluate/test her and that we should wait another six months or a year.
 Is this true?

-A: NO. Early intervention is the best intervention!
+A: NO. Early intervention is the best intervention for children who have dyslexia or other learning disabilities!
 If you wait until third or fourth grade, your child will already be so frustrated that it may become more difficult to teacher her and you will have missed an opportunity, developmentally.
 Sometimes schools say a child is “too young” to evaluate.
 This is false.
-5, 6 and 7 year olds can be tested for all kinds of disabilities.
+5, 6 and 7 year olds can be tested for all kinds of disabilities, including dyslexia.